 An even cheaper option is couchsurfing.
 There are websites that allow you to contact people with free couches.
 These people let you sleep on their couch for free and are always more than happy to show you around.

 Admittedly, these services are not for everyone.
 If you need the privacy of your own room, why not try Airbnb?
-The much-publicised Airbnb allows people with spare rooms or apartments to rent them out to visitors.
+The much-publicized Airbnb allows people with spare rooms or apartments to rent them out to visitors.
 It is far cheaper than a hotel or self-catering apartment and the site is very safe and secure.
-Check them out at Airbn...b.

 Avoid the Train (Usually)

 Lots of people go straight to the train station when traveling in Spain, fearing that taking a bus will be more difficult.
 It will be, but that doesn't make it impossible.
 It is usually much cheaper to travel by bus and you'll often save time too.